Third Party Projects

 Datadog engineers continue to contribute code, maintain features, and participate in contributor roles (triager, approver, maintainer) for OTel repositories including:

 We also believe that contributing to open source doesn't end with just writing code.
 That's why at Datadog, we encourage our engineers to participate in the various Special Interest Groups (SIGs) crafting the future of OpenTelemetry.
-This includes co-leading the newly created System Semantic Conventions Stability WG.
+This includes co-leading:

 What do you think is the most exciting thing about the OpenTelemetry community and ecosystem?